PsChandana-Sahyadri-ECE/samsung-riscv/README.md

 ---

 <details>
-<summary> <b>Task 1:</b> The task involves  reviewing the C based lab video and the RISC-V architecture based lab video to gain a comprehensive understanding of both topics.
-Afterward, you are required to compile C code using two different compilers: the GCC compiler and the RISC-V compiler.
-This exercise will showcase your grasp of the compilation process, where you will observe and compare how each compiler translates the C code into machine code, highlighting the differences and specificities of the compilation process for different architectures.</summary>
+<summary> <b>Task 1:</b> The task involves  reviewing the C based lab video and the RISC-V architecture based lab video to gain a comprehensive understanding of both topics.Then the C code is compiled using two different compilers: the GCC compiler and the RISC-V compiler.</summary>
 <br>
 Task is to refer to C based and RISCV based lab videos and execute the task of compiling the C code using gcc and riscv compiler.